Advancing Equity, Inclusion, and Anti-Racism

 - The Dean’s Office will continue to partner with faculty to develop a strengths-based approach to advising.

-Measurable Outcomes: Reported sense of belonging increases and gaps in a sense of belonging based on identity become smaller; higher retention rates and graduation rates for all students; higher retention rates for faculty and staff of color; course evaluations reflect inclusive classrooms; more diverse staff and faculty at all levels.
+Measurable Outcomes: Reported sense of belonging increases and gaps in a sense of belonging based on identity become smaller; higher retention rates and graduation rates for all students; higher retention rates for faculty and staff; course evaluations reflect inclusive classrooms; more diverse staff and faculty at all levels.

 GOAL: Create narratives that support belonging

-- The President’s Office will use PoV (Point of View) Surveys to measure campus impact of DEIA efforts and share these findings with the community.
+- The President’s Office will use PoV (Point of View) Surveys to measure the campus impact of DEIA efforts and share these findings with the community.
+Where possible, we will include direct measure of assessment.

 - The College will continue to look to the Campus Partnership for Equity and Anti-racism as a think-tank to support the College’s DEIA work and to support accountability for progress across all areas of the College.